Skip to main content

 Testing Phases

 • Conduct at least one testing phase before going live.
-Depending on the complexity of the use case, it may be necessary to conduct multiple testing phases.
+Depending on the complexity of the Agent, it may be necessary to conduct multiple testing phases.

 • Begin with experienced users who are willing to test extensively and provide high-quality feedback, and who possess domain knowledge.
 Spokespersons and individuals willing to adjust internal processes are also suitable candidates.

-• Iteratively refine your use case based on feedback and testing.
+• Iteratively refine your Agent based on feedback and testing.

 4

-A crucial step to score even better results and to make specific use case context available to Genow is to actually add that context via the settings in the admin panel.
+A crucial step to score even better results and to make specific Agent context available to Genow is to actually add that context via the settings in the admin panel.

 5